ulfaric/Akatosh/docs/guides/realtime.md

 ## Watchdog

 Unlike the standard in IEC 61131 - 3, if a event/task exceeded the deadline, the whole program will stop.
 In Akatosh, only the event/task itself will stop if it is a cotinouse event.
 But additionally, you can define a watchdog function as pass it when create a event.
-Then, the wacthdog event will be execued when exceeding deadline happens.
+Then, the wacthdog event will be execued when exceeding deadline happens rather than stopping the event.

 ```py
 def watchdog():